Burbank fireman running the hose on top of truck

 Here are some suggested ways to improve your success in becoming a firefighter:

-• Enhance your customer service experience and team environment skills.
+• Enhance your customer service experience and teamwork skills.

-• Get your EMT certificate and National Registry certificate, which makes you eligible to apply to many departments.
+• Get your EMT certificate and National Registry certificate.
 EMT courses may be taken at select community colleges.
 These classes often fill up fast and priority will be given to current students, so you may need to sign up for other classes before enrolling.

 • Once certified, apply for EMT jobs with private ambulance companies or hospitals to get some hands-on experience.